-One of our challenges is the public’s lack of lung cancer awareness:
+One major challenge is the public’s lack of lung cancer awareness:

 - Most lung cancer cases are found in stages III – IV.

-- More than half of those diagnosed each year are nonsmokers at the time of diagnosis.
+- Approximately half of those diagnosed each year are nonsmokers at the time of diagnosis.

 - Many lung cancer deaths could have been prevented by low-dose CT scans and preventative screening.

-The White Ribbon Awareness Program (WRAP) partners with organizations and hospitals to ‘WRAP’ awareness and wellness around communities.
+The White Ribbon Awareness Program (WRAP) partners with individuals, businesses and healthcare systems to ‘WRAP’ awareness and wellness around communities.